rithik-dev/firebase_notifications_handler/README.md

 ---

-# 💡 Solutions to commonly faced issues
+# 💡 Solutions to common issues
 ## Notification not showing as a pop up on Android device:
 On Android devices, a notification channel by default when a notification arrives, but that might not have the priority set to high.
 The notification only shows up as a popup if the channel you're sending it to has priority set as "high".
 We can solve this issue by creating a notification channel on app start using:
 ```dart